 There are some behaviors that subterranean termites exhibit that can help you identify the damages they cause.
 The most important of these behaviors is the construction of shelter tubes.
 Subterranean termite workers have thin skins that dry out quickly when exposed to sunlight.
 For this reason, these termite workers must build tubes made from moist soil in order to damage the wood of your home, especially if you have no areas where there is no wood-to-soil contact between the home and the soil surrounding it.

 Termite shelter tubes are about the width of a pencil but they can be compacted together and appear much more substantial.
 If you are seeing wood damages to your home, search for the presence of compacted soil.
 It may be stuck to the outside of the wood or you may detect a grittiness inside the exposed tunneling.
-The tunnels created by carpenter ants are very smooth; you won't find any dirt in their galleries and you won't find any moist soil attached to the wood they're chewing on.

 Carpenter ants and subterranean termites are both drawn to wood that has been damaged by moisture.
 Softwood is an easy meal for subterranean termites and easy for carpenter ant workers to excavate but, of the two, subterranean termites have a far greater preference for softwood.
 For this reason, the damages that termite workers cause will follow the natural wood grain, which is softer.
 Carpenter ants will chew along the grain as well as across the grain.

 While both wood-destroying pests tunnel their way through wood, it is important to note that the tunnels carpenter ants create are smooth, almost like they’ve been sanded.
 Also, the tunnels will be clean and clear of debris.
 In fact, carpenter ants will push frass out of their tunnels through the small holes they create on the surface.
 Because this ties into the differences in their diets, we’ll revisit this point in just a moment.